team-dante/Dante-Patient-React-Native/README.md

 ## Overview

 ### Description
-A React-Native app facilitates real-time location tracking of physicians (as well as patients) in an radiation oncology clinic to improve patient waiting experience.
-It will help track the time that patients spent at each treament stage; the collection timestamps would be analyzed to see rooms of improvements of patient service.
+A React-Native app facilitates real-time location tracking of physicians (as well as patients) in an radiation oncology clinic to improve patient visit experience.
+It will help track the time that patients have spent at each treament stage; the collection timestamps would be analyzed to see rooms of improvements of patient service.

 ### Getting Started
 1. Open the terminal, go to the directory where you would like to store this project.